latex3/latex2e/README.md

 The master public Git repository is hosted on [GitHub](https://github.com/latex3/latex2e).

-Note that Babel got is own repository in 2019 at [GitHub](https://github.com/latex3/babel) so any issues related to Babel should be reported there.
+Note that Babel moved to its own repository in 2019:
+[GitHub](https://github.com/latex3/babel); any issues related to Babel should be reported there.

 ## LaTeX Version number